 die;

-This code creates a ‘uploads’ directory on your server and stores all files inside this directory.
-You probably want to adjust this directory with yours.
-While storing files on a server, I am keeping the unique name to each uploaded file using the function uniqid()
+Here, we create the uploads directory on the server and stores all files inside this directory.
+You probably want to adjust this directory with something else.
+While storing files on a server, I am keeping the unique name of each uploaded file using the function uniqid().
+It saves overriding files with similar names.

 Related Articles